 Past programs that support agricultural development include:

-Working in Stung Treng and Kratie provinces, USDA-funded the Agricultural Development Program involved four key components: improving agricultural productivity, enhancing household nutrition, supporting the Provincial Agricultural Extension Service, and improving access to markets.
+PfD implemented the USDA-funded Agricultural Development Program in Stung Treng and Kratie provinces.
+This project involved four key components: improving agricultural productivity, enhancing household nutrition, supporting the Provincial Agricultural Extension Service, and improving access to markets.

 PfDs work on the Allen Foundation Community Development Program focused on facilitating community development and quality of life in eight communities by working with local Village Development Committees (VDCs) to support community-initiated activities in economic development, public health and sanitation, public education and local capacity building, and community infrastructure and communications.
 Additionally, this project improved food security by completing rice banks in villages across the provinces, which were stocked with rice by the World Food Programme.